0xGoerliMainnet/azurecitadel/content/partner/day_zero/owner.md

 OK, you can now see the subscription and have full access with both Global Admin (AAD) and Owner (Azure RBAC).

-In the next page we'll create a resource group and resource and get to know about providers and resource IDs.
+In the next page we'll create an Azure Container Registry and get to know about providers and resource IDs.

 ## Resources